Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/02-configuring-base-instance.md

 - You can open the `genesis.address` file to view your metagraphID, which should resemble a DAG address: `DAG...`

 :::important
-The MetagraphID needs to be shared with the Constellation Network team to be added to the Allowance List
+On MainNet, the MetagraphID needs to be shared with the Constellation Network team to be added to the seedlist
 :::

-The base instance is now completely configured and you will use it in all Metagraph instances
+The base instance is now completely configured and you will use it in all metagraph instances